awsdataarchitect/mobile_app_stores_search/README.md

 ## Search Features

-* **Android & iOS** - Get all apps that match a given text query form google and apple store.
+* **Android & iOS** - Get all apps that match a given text query from google and apple store.

  Google Play Store  | Apple Store
  -------------------------------| ------------------------------